PennyLeScroche/PennyLeScroche.github.io/games.md

 # Games

 Games I have made.
-All of them are also over on my [itch page](https://pennylescroche.itch.io)
+Some of them are also over on my [itch page](https://pennylescroche.itch.io).
+Going forward, my games will be published by [Transcendent Tapir](https://transtapir.games) and published on that [itch page](https://transtapir.itch.io)

 ### Finished Games